Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Experimental Details

-\paragraph{Geospatial data} The MDF for the constrained EBM consisted of 3 hidden layers with 8 units per hidden layer.
-The MDF was trained for 500 epochs with a batch size of 100, a learning rate of 0.01, $\eta = 1$, and $\alpha=2$.

-The energy function for the constrained EBM consisted of 4 hidden layers with 32 units per hidden layer.
-It was trained for 4 rounds of 10 epochs each wherein Langevin dynamics was run for 5, 10, 20, and 40 steps respectively.
-We used a batch size of 100, a learning rate of 0.01, gradients clipped to a norm of 1, and energy magnitudes regularized with a coefficient of 1.
-Langevin dynamics at each training step was run with $\varepsilon=0.1$, a step size of $\varepsilon^2$, and energy gradients clamped to maximum values of 0.03 at each step.
+The energy function for the EBIM consisted of 4 hidden layers with 32 units per hidden layer.
+It was trained for 100 epochs.
+We used a batch size of 50, a learning rate of 0.01, gradients clipped to a norm of 1, and energy magnitudes regularized with a coefficient of 1.
+Langevin dynamics at each training step was run for 5 steps with $\varepsilon=0.1$, a step size of $\varepsilon^2$, and energy gradients clamped to maximum values of 0.03 at each step.
+Training took 1 hour, 52 seconds.

 The pushforward EBM's encoder and decoder each had 4 hidden layers with 32 units per hidden layer.
 They were jointly trained for 500 epochs with a batch size of 100, a learning rate of 0.001, and gradients clipped to a norm of 1.
+Training took 2 minutes, 33 seconds.

 The pushforward EBM's energy function had 4 hidden layers and 32 units per hidden layer.
-It was trained for 50 epochs with a batch size of 100, a learning rate of 0.01, gradients clipped to a norm of 1, and energy magnitudes regularized with a coefficient of 0.1.
+It was trained for 50 epochs with a batch size of 50, a learning rate of 0.01, gradients clipped to a norm of 1, and energy magnitudes regularized with a coefficient of 0.1.
 Langevin dynamics at each training step were run for 60 steps with $\varepsilon=0.5$, a step size of $10$, and energy gradients clamped to maximum values of 0.03 at each step.
+Training took 9 minutes, 9 seconds.

-\paragraph{Amino acid modelling} The MDF for the constrained EBM consisted of 2 hidden layers with 8 units per hidden layer.
-The MDF was trained for 500 epochs with a batch size of 100, a learning rate of 0.01, $\eta = 0.3$, and $\alpha=1$.
+\paragraph{Amino acid modelling} The MDF for the EBIM consisted of 2 hidden layers with 8 units per hidden layer.
+The MDF was trained for 500 epochs with a batch size of 50, a learning rate of 0.01, $\eta = 0.3$, $\alpha=0$, and $\beta=1$.
 We found that increasing $\eta$, the smallest singular value required of $J_{F_\theta}$ by the regularization term, made the implicit manifold harder to optimize.
 This occasionally yielded plateaus in the loss function and resulted in incorrect manifolds, depicted in Figure \ref{fig:protein_failures}.
+Training took 9.5 seconds.